Joe- Hi Jim, please could you introduce yourself and explain a little about the position you had at Kenner and the kind of work you were involved in?

 The equipment the studios were required to buy was not the MAC base systems but extreme high resolution systems that large publishers owned.
 I never had a MAC at Kenner until 1998 since they wanted us on PC’s to communicate with the marketers and upper management.

 Joe- I can quite believe it!
-It must have felt like things changed overnight for you!
-Lets go back to the mid 80’s when you were the Director of Packaging at Kenner for the duration of the Real Ghostbusters toy line.
+It must have felt like things changed overnight for you (and by the sounds of it, not for the better!).
+Lets go back to the mid 80’s now and your work on the Real Ghostbusters toy line.
 Could you tell us what role you played in the look of the packaging and give us your memories of the toys themselves?

 Jim- Well, my job was to work with whichever design agency we would be partnering with for the toy line so for Ghostbusters I worked with the design agency “Lipson and Associates” who created the line look and all of the packaging for the toys.
 By line look I mean everything from the colour of the boxes to the artwork.
 The individual Illustrators and designers at the design agency would do the illustration art for the packaging based on our direction but most of the other things I was directly responsible for.